2026 United States House of Representatives elections in New Jersey

-The 2026 United States House of Representatives elections in New Jersey will be held on November 3, 2026, to elect the 12 U.S. representatives from the State of New Jersey, one from all 12 of the state's congressional districts.
+The 2026 United States House of Representatives elections in New Jersey will be held on November 3, 2026, to elect the 12 U.S. representatives from the state of New Jersey, one from all 12 of the state's congressional districts.
 The elections will coincide with other elections to the House of Representatives, elections to the United States Senate, and various state and local elections.
-The primary election will take place on a date that has not yet been announced.
+The primary elections took place on June 2, 2026.

 District 1

 The 1st district consists of the South Jersey suburbs of Philadelphia, including the municipalities of Camden and Cherry Hill.
 The incumbent is Democrat Donald Norcross, who was re-elected with 57.8% of the vote in 2024.